skyfielders/python-skyfield/skyfield/documentation/positions.rst

 is the altitude and azimuth of an object above their own local horizon.

-* *Altitude* measures the angle above or below the horizon, with a positive number of degrees meaning “above” and a negative number indicating that the object is below the horizon (and impossible to view).
+* *Altitude* measures the angle above or below the horizon.
+  The great circle of the horizon itself has 0° altitude, while a positive number gives the number of degrees above the horizon.

-* *Azimuth* measures the angle around the sky from the north pole, so 0° means that the object is straight north,
+* *Azimuth* measures the angle around the sky from the north pole.
-  90° indicates that the object lies to the east,
+  Thus 0° means that the object is exactly north,
-  180° means south, and 270° means that the object is straight west.
+  90° directly east, 180° directly south, and 270° directly west.

 Altitude and azimuth are computed by calling the :meth:`~Apparent.altaz()` method on an apparent position.
-But because the method needs to know whose local horizon to use, it does not work on the plain geocentric (“Earth centered”) positions that we have been generating so far:
+But because the method needs to know which local horizon to use, it does not work on the plain geocentric (“Earth centered”) positions that we have been generating so far: